Dreambound

 Registered Nurse Education and Training:

-• After completing their education, registered nurses must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become licensed.
+• After completing their education, RNs must pass the NCLEX-RN exam to obtain a license.

 Dental Assistant Career Outlook and Salary:

-• According to the Bureau of Labor Statistics (BLS), the employment of dental assistants is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
+• According to the Bureau of Labor Statistics (BLS), employment for dental assistants is expected to grow 8% from 2023 to 2033.

 Registered Nurse Career Outlook and Salary: